jmb-oddbook/ecom_project/README.md

 * There are 139315 records in the customer table (linked to the invoice table) where the CustomerID is not known.
 There needs to be a mark that makes the CustomerID unique even if that customer did not log in.
 If this is a technical issue, this needs fixing.
 * A CustomerID may be linked to more than one country.
 This should not be.
 Have pity on your statistics.
 * The invoice table needs a proper timestamp field with hours:minutes:seconds.
 There is one InvoiceNo with both 11 and 12 o'clock.
-* There are products that cosist of different items and are listed in different product cetegories.
+* There are products that consist of different items and are listed in different product cetegories.
 Not really a problem per se, but there may be some improvement to be made here.

 ## Part 2 -- Designing the database
 One self-imposed restriction was to not add any fields to the tables.
 It would have been much easier to just add a new field with a unique, sequential ID to the products table and be done with it.